iccir/EmbraceScripts/README.md

 5. Copy `FadeOutSong.scpt` to the newly opened folder
 6. This adds a "FadeOutSong" menu item to the Script menu when Embrace is the current application
 7. When this menu item is selected, the current song will fade out

+### Export as Application

+1. Open `FadeOutSong.scpt` in Apple's Script Editor
+2. Choose "File" and then "Export…" from the menu bar
+3. Save the resulting app to your preferred location
+4. Each time the application is ran, the current song will fade out

+Note: Due to a bug in macOS Mojave, the resulting application needs to be code signed.
+To do so:

+1. Launch Terminal
+2. Type `xattr -cr `
+3. Drag in your script application and press return, the full command should look like this:
+`xattr -cr /Users/foo/Desktop/ExportedApplication.app`.
+4. Type `codesign --deep -s - `
+5. Drag in your script application and press return, the full command should look like this:
+`codesign --deep -s - /Users/foo/Desktop/ExportedApplication.app`.

 ## Handlers